 weeks after the pregnancy has ended.

 c.
-Allergies - You may not donate until six hours after your allergy shot.
+Allergies - You may donate the day following your allergy shot.

 d.
-Travel* - If traveling to a known malarial zone, you must wait one year after your return; if you lived in a known malarial zone more than five years, you must wait three years after immigrating to the U.S.
+Travel* - If traveling to a known malarial country, you must wait one year after your return; if you lived in a known malarial country more than five years, you must wait three years after immigrating to the U.S.

 b.
 Birth control pills